 I met up with a couple of younger relatives who I haven’t seen for sometime.
 One of them is still in turmoil with issues from their childhood.
 So being a person that I am, who doesn’t walk the other way when someone is crying out, we decided to stop, have tea, and a chat.
 They both have successful marriages, children, and live in one of the finest suburbs, and are blessed to be stay-at-home mothers.
 Ironically, providence moved our conversation towards the generations before us, and how our relatives, especially the one parent in our families who carried all the weight around the house.
 Which included housework, preparing meals, and raising children.
 I added that I thought it was their profound reverence to these things that kept my daunting spirit alive for all these years.

 They both disagreed with this news as being good.
-And made note to me that it was not always right to give credit to the moms or the dads before us, since some of it was wrong, and replied: "In their circle of marriages today, most men and women equally share these things, regardless of their partner not working outside the house.
-Besides, the past generations of those families who have endured the tremendous strain, just to hold the family together, probably should have separated, as, some of it was absurd.
-Because, it is more common for families to have a mate who is the bread-winner that also shares the raising of the children, housework, meal preparations, etc., as being the only thing that is right and works today."
+And made note to me that it was not always right to give credit to the moms or the dads before us, since some of it was wrong, and they replied: "In their circle of marriages today, most men and women equally share these things, regardless of their partner not working outside the house.
+Besides, the past generations of those families who have endured the strain just to hold the family together, probably should have separated, as some of it was absurd.
+Because it is more common for families to have a mate who is the bread-winner that also shares the raising of the children, housework, meal preparations, etc., as being the only thing that is right and works today."

 Their response was that they simply wouldn’t have it any other way, or else they'd seriously consider a divorce.